 I partnered up with Matthias Eibinger who is one of the best professionals in the game right now, and together we created Pokercode, which features 60+ lectures mostly focused on online & live tournaments.

-There are lots of poker training materials and courses out there these days.
+There are lots of poker training sites out there these days.
 What are Pokercode’s unique selling points as opposed to other poker training products out there?

 I credit a lot of my success to the community of poker players I was a part of early on.
 That’s what I want Pokercode to be; not just a poker course, but a poker community with like-minded poker players who are all looking to become better players.